lyeoni/KorQuAD/README.md

 ```

-Now, all jobs (e.g. prediction) can be conducted on a GPU.
+Now, all jobs (e.g., prediction) can be conducted on a GPU.

 #### Specifying Environments with Docker
 CodaLab uses Docker containers to define the environment of a run bundle.
 Each Docker container is based on a Docker image, which specifies the full environment, including which Linux kernel version, which libraries, etc. The default Docekr image is `codalab/ubuntu:1.9`, which consists of Ubuntu 14.04 plus some standard packages (e.g., Python).